jl3676/jl3676.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-My research focuses on understanding *intelligence* and building *safe* AI systems.
+My research centers on understanding *intelligence*—both natural and artificial—and building more capable and safe AI models.

 I'm a rising 5th-year PhD student at UC Berkeley advised by Professor [Anne Collins](https://ccn.studentorg.berkeley.edu/).
-My thesis focuses on interpreting the computational principles of human intelligence through the lens of learning and decision-making.
-I use computational modeling to reverse-engineer the algorithms implemented by the human brain to navigate complex, dynamic learning environments.
-Particularly, I'm interested in how humans learn complex representations and flexibly transfer them to solve new problems.
+My thesis investigates how complex task representations are learned and flexibly transferred to solve new problems—insights I derive from modeling human intelligence.
+My goal is to reverse-engineer these effective algorithms to inform the development of next-generation AI.

-I also work on ensuring that the intelligent systems we build are safe and aligned with human values.
-In Summer 2025, I'm researching AI agent safety as an Applied Science Intern at [Amazon Web Services Agentic AI](https://aws.amazon.com).
-As a Research Intern at the [Allen Institute for AI](https://allenai.org) in Summer 2024, I led a project on improving the interpretability and transparency of the safety moderation of AI behavior.
+I'm also committed to ensuring that the AI systems we build are safe and aligned with human values.
+Currently, I'm researching AI agent safety as an Applied Scientist Intern at [Amazon Web Services Agentic AI](https://aws.amazon.com).
+Previously, as a Research Intern at the [Allen Institute for AI](https://allenai.org), I led a project on improving the interpretability and transparency of the safety moderation of AI behavior.